 Hydrogen Peroxide can be bought neat from a chemist (approx €3.60 for 130ml of 20% strength), while oxygen bleach is typically bought in a branded product like those listed below;

 Sonett Laundry Bleach only contains two ingredients, sodium percarbonate and sodium carbonate and for my mind, less concerning than other brands.
 I’ve used this and found it ineffective at removing my nemesis, washed-in sunscreen on white cotton.
-You can read more about the company Sonnet post in my blog on Sustainable Ethical Cleaning.
+You can read more about the company Sonnet post in my article on Sustainable Ethical Cleaning.

 Ecover Laundry Bleach received an A rating from the EWG back in 2012.
 I’m not sure if the compostition of the product has changed since then but the EWG are constantly reviewing the scores given to products as new information is obtained.
 It comes in a recycled cardboard box, is cruelty free.
 This also wasn’t able to remove sunscreen staining from white cotton.
-You can read more about the company Ecover in my blog post on Sustainable Ethical Cleaning.
+You can read more about the company Ecover in my article on Sustainable Ethical Cleaning.

 Fabric Softener – We haven’t use fabric softener in years and to be honest you don’t notice it on most clothing.
 The only fabric that shows the lack of it are towels and they can easily be softened with a cup of vinegar during the rinse cycle.